evitasimaresi/evitasimaresi.github.io/README.md

     ``` bash
     jekyll build
     ```
-1. Run a local web server, by append --livereload the browser will refersh with every change
+1. Run a local web server, by append --livereload the browser will refresh with every change
     ``` bash
     jekyll serve --livereload
     ```